Open-MSS/Open-MSS.github.io/docs/03_contributing.md

 ## Writing Code and Making Pull Requests

 Once you've found the issue you want to work on you need to create a new branch on your local clone of the project and start working on it.
+The versioning scheme we use is [SemVer](http://semver.org/).
 As a general rule of thumb, bug fixes go to the `stable` branch while enhancements and other new features go to the `develop` branch.
 Generally it is mentioned in the issue itself which branch the fix needs to go.
 Otherwise you can always ask us on Slack.

 To start working, create a new git branch, write your code, commit it and push this branch to your fork.
 Now create a pull request to the Master Repo's `develop` or `stable` branch.
 All pull requests must pass the test pipeline before they are merged.